danito-net/la8el/README.md

 #### 1.5.
 Configure the Raspbian OS ####

+* Raspberry Pi OS (RasPiOS) 2022-04-04 is not using default username "pi", but will asking for a username; in these steps we will use "pi" as a username (please change all of "/home/pi" with your prefer username, example: "/home/danito")
 * Choose the appropriate configuration for: setting country, location / region, language, keyboard layout, user password, etc
 * Connect to wireless network using WiFi to available Access Point
 * Activate `SSH` and `VNC` for easy access (so you can copy paste from other computer); select from start menu (Raspberry pi's logo at upper left screen) > Preferences > Raspberry Pi Configuration > Interfaces tab > enable **SSH** and **VNC**